Thanks for dropping in on my Discover The Plan review, young grasshopper! 🙂

-If you’re skeptical of Discover The Plan, then you have every reason to be because there’s a hidden agenda behind the hype, sadly.
+If you’re skeptical of the product, then you have every reason to be because there’s a hidden agenda behind the hype, sadly.

 But does this mean it’s a flat-out scam to steer well clear of, huh?